matestack/matestack-ui-vuejs/docs/getting-started/installation-update.md

 ### ActionCable Integration

-Some of Matestack's reactive core components may be used with or require ActionCable.
+Some of Matestack's reactive components may be used with or require ActionCable.
 If you want to use ActionCable, please read the action cable guide:

 {% page-ref page="../integrations/action-cable.md" %}